relations-dil/python-relations-pymysql/PYPI.md

 Furthermore, the conceptual structure is based not the backend of what you've going to use at that moment of time (scaling matters) but on the relations, how the pieces interact.
 If you know the structure of the data, that's all you need to interact with the data.

 So with Relations, Models and Fields are defined independent of any backend, which instead is set at runtime.
 So the API will use a DB, everything else will use that API.

+This is just the MySQL bandend of models and what not.

 Don't have great docs yet so I've included some of the unittests to show what's possible.